 “I had no idea we were so unhappy!”
 This is commonly said by the partner who had no idea their relationship was in trouble… until their partner marched them off to relationship counselling.

-So you’re wondering what will warn you when your relationship is in trouble.
+So you may be wondering what will warn you when your relationship is in trouble.
 Is there a distress flare to signal when you can ignore a relationship glitch and when it requires your undivided attention?

 What ever you and your partner tangle about, it’s the way you do your disagreeing that tells you how deep a hole your relationship is in.

 American relationships researcher John Gottman can predict which couples will split up.
 He’s right over 90% of the time.
-And it’s not the topic of dispute that tips him off, it’s the way you talk to each other that sets alarm bells going for him.
+And it’s not the topic of dispute that tips him off, it’s the way you talk to each other.

-When you know your relationship is in trouble
+How to know if your relationship is in trouble

 When you argue, what sort of a build up do you have?
 Going for the jugular early isn’t a good sign.
 It stymies the chances of working anything out.
-Probably your partner will get the idea that you don’t believe this conversation will make a difference.
+Your partner will probably will get the idea that you don’t believe that having a conversation will make a difference.
 And if you’re not trying to make it work, why would they?

 The real question is what you do with the warning.
 The same research that identified the warning signs shows that what makes a relationship work is noticing and appreciating and building the good times you have together.

 Warnings have their place.
 But if you really want to safeguard your relationship focus on what makes it worth having.
-You’ll have a lot of fun plus you’ll get a reason to bite your tongue before you sneer.
+You’ll have a lot of fun plus you’ll have a reason to bite your tongue before you say something you’ll regret.

 Don’t wait for a warning before you attend to your relationship.
 Unlimited happiness can be gained by being aware of the effects your words and actions have on your partner, and knowing how to modify them toward the best outcomes.